rapid7/insightconnect-plugins/plugins/armorblox/help.md

 # Requirements

-* Requires an API Key from the product.
+* Requires an API key from the product.

 # Supported Product Versions